Costa Daurada & Around

 Parc Nacional d'Aigüestortes i Estany de Sant Maurici & Around

 Catalonia’s only national park extends 20km east to west, and only 9km from north to south.
-But the rugged terrain within this small area positively sparkles with more than 400 lakes and countless streams and waterfalls, combined with a backdrop of pine and fir forests, and open bush and grassland, bedecked with wildflowers in spring, to create a wilderness of rare splendour.
+But the rugged terrain within this small area sparkles with more than 400 lakes and countless streams and waterfalls, combined with a backdrop of pine and fir forests, and open bush and grassland, bedecked with wildflowers in spring and fringed with scarlet leaves in autumn.

 Penedès Wine Country

 Some of Spain’s finest wines come from the Penedès plains southwest of Barcelona.
-Sant Sadurní d’Anoia, located about a half-hour train ride west of Barcelona, is the capital of cava, a sparkling, champagne-style wine popular worldwide, and drunk in quantity in Spain over Christmas.
+Sant Sadurní d’Anoia, located about 35km west of Barcelona, is the capital of cava, a sparkling, champagne-style wine popular worldwide, and glugged across Spain, particularly at Christmas.

 Cadaqués gleams above the cobalt-blue waters of a rocky bay on Catalonia’s most easterly outcrop.
 This whitewashed village owes its allure in part to its windswept pebble beaches and meandering lanes, and the easy-going atmosphere that draws throngs of summer visitors.
 But it’s the artist Salvador Dalí who truly gave Cadaqués its sparkle.